Main Line Health emergency care services are here for you 24 hours a day, seven days a week, 365 days a year

 - Helipads – each of our four hospitals has a helipad to accommodate serious injuries and conditions needing immediate care.

 Main Line Health emergency care resources

 - Dedicated pediatric emergency room and inpatient floor – Bryn Mawr Hospital has a dedicated pediatric emergency room and inpatient floor, with a child-centered family waiting room.
-Nemours pediatric specialists are available to provide child-centered medical and surgical care.
+Children's Hospital of Philadelphia (CHOP) pediatric specialists are available to provide child-centered medical and surgical care.